What is SCI? A Closer Look at the Surfactant Ingredient at the Heart of Greenwashing

 Soap is also a natural surfactant that provides us with its cleaning and foaming powers.
 For a soap to be considered natural and organic, it must be made from organic vegetable oils or butters that are transformed into glycerine and soap when reacting with an alkaline agent (such as sodium hydroxide or potassium hydroxide).
 For example, coconut oil after saponification will be noted in the ingredient list with the INCI "Sodium Cocoate," olive oil as "Sodium Olivate," and so on...

 The difference between a soap and other solid cleansing products is this surfactant used in the formula.
-You can find more details about various soaps here.
+You can find out more about various types of soaps here.

 savon solide greenwashing sci